velikiivg1985/PoI-Proof-of-Information-/README.md

 Status: Final Specification
 License: CC BY‑SA 4.0

----
+Blockchain is evolving from wasted energy to cognitive value.
+Proof of Work burned electricity for random hashes.
+Proof of Stake rewarded wealth.
+The next era is Proof of Information: verifiable compute with real-world utility.
+Nodes no longer just secure a ledger; they act as a decentralized intelligence engine.
+By using Zero-Knowledge proofs to validate data, filter out noise, and generate predictions, the network reaches consensus through truth, not capital.
+This is the ultimate infrastructure of the future—a cryptographically secure truth layer built for the AI economy.

 ## Abstract

-Entropy Protocol defines a consensus mechanism in which network security is derived from the *information value of predictions* rather than from computational expenditure or capital concentration.
+PoI defines a consensus mechanism in which network security is derived from the *information value of predictions* rather than from computational expenditure or capital concentration.
 The right to produce a block and receive emission is earned by the quality of a verifiable forecast about the external world.

 The specification introduces the following mechanisms: